yandooo/graphql-spring-boot/CONTRIBUTING.md

 ## Submitting changes

-Please send a Pull Request with a clear list of what you've done using the [Github flow](https://guides.github.com/introduction/flow/).
+Please send a Pull Request with a clear list of what you've done using the [GitHub flow](https://guides.github.com/introduction/flow/).
 We can always use more test coverage, so we'd love to see that in the pull requests too.
 And make sure to follow our coding conventions ( below) and make sure all your commits are atomic
 (one feature per commit).